 Pierce offers several attractions for visitors to enjoy.
 Within city limits, is beautiful Gilman Park which is widely known for its Award-winning Arboretum, an affiliate of the Statewide Nebraska Arboretum.
 Within Gilman Park is the Pierce County Historical Museum open from Memorial Day through Labor Day, a new swimming pool, playground, camping area, ball fields and shelters.

 Pierce also boasts a newly built, state-of-the-art Lied Pierce Public Library, as well as the historic 1911 Carnegie Library that was relocated and plans are to convert it to a conference center.
 Three miles West of town is Cuthills Vineyards, Nebraska’s first winery.
 The Vineyard hosts a Blues Festival which attracts thousands of visitors each August.
-Due east of the winery is a lovely bed & breakfast, the Tuscan Villa & Gift.

 Two miles South from Pierce is Willow Creek Reservoir which covers 1,600 acres and offers camping, fishing, boating, swimming and water skiing and sports an 8 mile walking trail.